aadilmoghal/SF1/README.md

 # Bibliography

-I would like to thank and acknowledge the QA Trainers and my friends that helped my with obstacles I came across during the development of this application
+I would like to thank and acknowledge the QA Trainers and my friends that helped my with obstacles I came across during the development of this application.

 Project by Aadil Moghal